 Hawaiian Pizza, that salty and sweet combination, is a legitimate form of pizza and don’t let anyone tell you otherwise!
 With an easy crust and marinara for the sauce, pizza just got easier, and more delicious!

 There is a lot of controversy over whether a Hawaiian Pizza is in fact a true pizza.
 Believe it or not, this controversy spilled over into the presidential election process in Iceland in 2017, with the President of Iceland declaring that he was fundamentally opposed to pineapple as a pizza topping.
 He went so far as to “joke” that, if he could, he would BAN the topping from pizza altogether!
 Well, that’s too gosh darn bad.
 Salty and sweet is a classic combination and I want it on my pizza!

 This recipe makes one delicious sheet pan pizza.
 You can even split the dough and make 2 smaller pizzas!
 You can even make pizza in your cast iron pan.
-See the note at the bottom of the recipe for all the details!
-Now get going!
-Make some pizza!

 - 3/4 cup (200 g) lukewarm water (between 110° and 120° please)